Thunderbolt or USB 3.0? Making the Choice.

 USB 3.0 – The Drive for Tech Austerity

-G-Technology offers its G-DRIVES (with USB 3.0 and FireWire)
+G-Technology offers its G-DRIVE USB 3.0

 And you can easily drop lower than these already more manageable price points with other manufacturers.